 A toned inner thigh is a healthy inner thigh — attractive and strong.
-Show yours some love with these 18 inner-thigh exercises that will keep you feeling confident in those leggings and skinny jeans all Winter long.
+Show yours some love with these 18 inner-thigh exercises to get shapely legs.

 Ball Leg Lifts

 Using an exercise ball when strength training is a great way to add a little bit more challenge to basic exercises.
 Since you have to work hard to keep the ball in place, you end up using more muscle groups.
 This exercise will tone your thighs, especially your inner thighs, and also your core.

 - Lie on your side on the floor with your arms crossed in front of your body.
 If this is uncomfortable, bend your bottom elbow and rest your head on your hand.